Xilinx/xup_compute_acceleration/docs/README.md

 1. If you have an Alveo board, you can run all parts of the tutorial on a local machine.

-1. You can use the Vitis software in the cloud, with hardware in the cloud (AWS or Nimbix).
+1. You can use the Vitis software in the cloud, with hardware in the cloud (AWS F1).
   * For running your design in AWS you will need to [create an AFI](Creating_AFI.md)

 1. You can use the Vitis software on a local machine for building designs, and only switch to the cloud to deploy in hardware, make sure you build for the correct shell.